keystonejs/keystone/docs/guides/relationships.md

 ## Pick assignee from Users collection (to-single relationship)

-Now, when we've created all neccessary lists, let's link each other by setting up `relationship`.
+Now, when we've created all necessary lists, let's link each other by setting up `relationship`.
 Tweak assignee field in `Todos.js` to match next code:

 ```javascript